SixArm/topics/topics/graph-algorithms/index.md

 # Graph algorithms

 Graph algorithms are a set of techniques used to solve problems that involve graphs, which are data structures composed of nodes and edges that connect them.

-There are many types of graph algorithms, but some of the most common ones include:
+Some common ones:

 * Breadth-First Search (BFS): This algorithm is used to traverse a graph, visiting all nodes at the same level before moving to the next level.
 It starts at a node and explores all the nodes at the same level before moving to the next level.